MattJOlson/MattJOlson.github.io/_posts/2017-02-23-Flexible-code.md

 > - Uncle Bob, _The Clean Coder_

 We've been working on a "from-scratch" rewrite against horrid legacy systems nobody dares to touch.
-It sounds like a classic softwar horror story, the second-system effect (this is actually the _fifth_ system by my count), but it's coming along fairly well (if at a slog).
+It sounds like a classic software horror story, the second-system effect (this is actually the _fifth_ system by my count), but it's coming along fairly well (if at a slog).
 The previous systems were written to specific contracts (and then maladapted